portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 ![kubernetes](assets/kubernetes_3.png)

-Once all is set, you must click in <b>Save Configuration</b> button.
-Congratulations.
-You Kubernetes endpoint via Node Port was added.
+Once this has all been set, click <b>Save Configuration</b>.
+Congratulations!
+Your Kubernetes endpoint was added.

 ## Add Kubernetes Endpoint via Load Balancer